On a certain inequality for the sum of norms and reverse uncertainty relations: Introduction

 \section{Introduction}

-In linear spaces $ X$ with the inner product, one can prove many inequalities satisfied by vectors belonging to these spaces.
+In a linear spaces $ X$ with the inner product, one can prove many inequalities satisfied by vectors belonging to these spaces.
 They have a number of important applications not only in mathematics, but also in mathematical physics, and in particular in quantum mechanics.
 An example here is the Schwartz inequality used in the derivation of Heisenberg's quantum uncertainty principle.
 Other inequalities are used to derive the so--called "sum uncertainty relations" (see, e. g. \cite{Pat,Mac}).
 In some applications it is important to know the upper bound on the sum of norms.
-Such a bound can be found using, for example, the Dunkle--Wiliams inequality \cite{Dun}.
+Such a bound can be found using, for example, the Dunkl--Wiliams inequality \cite{Dun}.
 An example of this is its use in mathematical physics to derive the so--called "reverse uncertainty relation" \cite{Deb,Xiao3,Xiao4,Pri,Pri1,Pri2}.
+The reverse uncertainty relation was found as a result of the analysis of the so--called "stronger uncertainty relation" for the sum of variances $(\Delta_{\phi} A)^{2}$ and $(\Delta_{\phi} B)^{2}$,

+which has been derived in \cite{Mac}.
+Here $A$ and $B$ represent non--commuting observables and $|\phi\rangle$ is the state of the quantum system under considerations.
 The reverse uncertainty relation may open up new areas of research and applications in quantum physics, quantum metrology or quantum technologies.
 Therefore, finding the simplest possible ways to write it in the language of observables and state vectors and making necessary computations easier seem to be extremely important.
-Here we present a simple inequality, (much simpler than that following from the Dunkle--Wiliams inequality), which seems to be a new, that can be used in the derivation of the above mentioned reverse uncertainty relation.
+Here we present a simple inequality, (much simpler than that following from the Dunkl--Wiliams inequality), which seems to be a new, that can be used in the derivation of the above mentioned reverse uncertainty relation.

 The paper is organized as follows: Section 2 contains a derivation of an inequality that can be used, among others, to derive the reverse uncertainty relation.
 Section 3 contains a new derivation of the inverse uncertainty relation.
 In Sec.
 4 you can find a discussion and concluding remarks.